spinner

 ORDER OF INCLUSION

-Make sure the configuration file "cscanConfig.js" is included before cscan.min.js, so that it can be confidently accessed by the component, and place the CSS at the top in the HEAD section of your HTML.
+Make sure the configuration file "cscanConfig_v5.js" is included before cscan_mode1_v5.min.js, so that it can be confidently accessed by the component, and place the CSS at the top in the HEAD section of your HTML.

 PDF SUPPORT FILES

-You only need to include pdf.min.js because pdf.worker.min.js is dynamically loaded but the files must be in the same directory.
+Do not include pdf.worker.min.js because it is dynamically loaded but PDF js files must be in the same directory.

-Support for client side PDF is provided by the Mozilla PDF.js project.
+Support for client side PDF is provided by the Mozilla PDF.js and PDF-LIB projects.

 Companion Application

-The cScanTWAIN.exe companion application represents a small 32-bit Windows executable that is non-intrusive and generally does not require any special installation routines or administrative privileges.
-It is required and acts as a bridge between the web application and TWAIN compliant scanner. cScanTWAIN.exe must be on the client PC and can be in any directory, so long as it can be executed.
+The cScanTWAIN_v5.2.exe companion application represents a small 32-bit Windows executable that is non-intrusive and generally does not require any special installation routines or administrative privileges.
+It is required and acts as a bridge between the web application and TWAIN compliant scanner.
+The executable must be on the client PC and can be in any directory, so long as it can be executed by the user.

 RUN AS AN APPLICATION

-This works great for those with little Windows knowledge or IT support and when there is only a single user that will log in at any one time.
-Sometimes it is preferable to put a shortcut to the companion application into the users startup folder, or create a desktop shortcut making it easier for the user to find and execute.
+This works great for those with little Windows knowledge or IT support and when there is a single user that will login at a given time.
+Sometimes it may be preferable to put a shortcut to the companion application into the users startup folder, or create a desktop shortcut making it easier for the user to find and execute.

 RUN AS A WINDOWS SERVICE